When it comes to mountain bike gloves, it can seem like one pair is as good as another.

 Optimized for a close fit and slim lines, its outer shell is made from patented Gore-Tex Infinium synthetic fabric, an ideal material to keep cold air and wet weather out while retaining warmth.

-The interior is composed of an ultra-thin fleece fabric which breathes easily and protects the hands.
+The interior is composed of an ultra-thin fleece fabric that breathes easily and protects the hands.
 Its asymmetrical cuff is designed to cover the wrist when your hand is bent to the handlebar, and the palm provides a solid grip.